History of Kenny Smith in Timeline

 1987: NBA Career Begins

-In 1987, Kenny Smith began his NBA career, playing from 1987 to 1997 for multiple teams.
+In 1987, Kenny Smith started his NBA career, playing for the Sacramento Kings.

 1987: Consensus All-American

-In the 1988–89 season, Kenny Smith was fifth in the league in minutes played, seventh in minutes per game, and tenth in total assists.
+In the 1988–89 season Kenny Smith was fifth in the league in minutes played, seventh in minutes per game, and tenth in total assists.

 After the 1989–90 season, Kenny Smith and Roy Marble were traded to the Houston Rockets in exchange for John Lucas and Tim McCormick.

-1992: Start of Championship Contention
+1992: Start of Championship Era

 1992: Top Ten in Three-Point Percentage